 In general full semester concentration credit (i.e. 2 full courses) is granted to students who earn adequate grades during a semester of study in an approved program.
 Those who successfully complete a summer will receive half-semester concentration credit (i.e. 1 full course).

-For other questions regarding credit, please see the Director of Undergraduate Studies.
+For other questions regarding credit, please see the Director of Undergraduate Studies, Daria Khitrova (dkhitrova@fas.harvard.edu).
 For questions regarding Study Abroad Programs, please see Steven Clancy, the Director of the Language Program and the Study Abroad Advisor for the Slavic Department (sclancy@fas.harvard.edu).

 N.B.
 It is absolutely imperative that credit approval be sought at OIE, 77 Dunster Street and with the Director of Undergraduate Studies before participation in any program.